ReactTraining/react-workshop/courses/advanced-hooks/02-hooks-composition/lecture/README.md

 )
 ```

-This is also what we're calling "hooks composition"
+This is also what we're calling "hooks composition".
+We can even refactor the `useApi` hook to be `usePromise` since it's so generic at this point it can be used for any promise based side effect.

 ## Composing State